sensu/sensu-docs/content/sensu-go/6.5/api/events.md

 ## Create a new event

-The `/events` API endpoint provides HTTP POST access to create an event and send it to the Sensu pipeline.
+The `/events` API endpoint provides HTTP POST access to create an event and send it to the Sensu observability pipeline.

 ### Example {#events-post-example}